Preparing Teens for the Road Ahead

 This is a major milestone, and we want to help prepare you for your visit to the RMV.
 As a teen 16½ to 18, the following requirements must be met to obtain a driver's license:

-Note: forms completed by the end of the school day on a Thursday will be available or pick up in School Counseling the following Tuesday
+Note: Forms completed by the end of the school day on a Thursday will be available for pick up in School Counseling the following Tuesday

-• Have a valid learner's permit for at least 6 consecutive months before taking the road test.
-Any suspension will invalidate the permit, and the 6 months will start again when the suspension has ended.
+- Have a valid learner's permit for at least six consecutive months before taking the road test.
+Any suspension will invalidate the permit, and the six months will start again when the suspension has ended.

-• Maintain a clean driving record for at least 6 consecutive months before taking the road test.
+- Maintain a clean driving record for at least six consecutive months before taking the road test.

-• Complete a driver's education program.
-This includes 30 hours of classroom instruction, 12 hours of behind-the-wheel training, and 6 hours of in-car observation of other student drivers.
+- Complete a driver's education program.
+This includes 30 hours of classroom instruction, 12 hours of behind-the-wheel training, and six hours of in-car observation of other student drivers.
 Conveniently, the support and training to meet those prerequisites are available through AAA Driving School.

-• The RMV will accept 30 hours of driving supervised by a parent or guardian if the applicant completes a driver skills development program.
+- The RMV will accept 30 hours of supervised driving with a parent or guardian if the applicant completes a driver skills development program.

-• Your parent or guardian must participate in 2 hours of instruction in the driver’s education course (unless they have completed one within the past 5 years).
+- Your parent or guardian must participate in two hours of instruction in the driver’s education course (unless they have completed one within the past five years).
 This course is designed to help improve your driver safety by providing parents and guardians with a common-sense approach to teaching driving skills.

 Driving is a privilege, not a right.
 After your teen gets their license, they must continue to demonstrate their ability to drive safely on the road.
 As parents, you might want to outline expectations, house rules, responsibilities, and consequences before your teen heads out on the road.